carlosp420/nymphalidae_diversification/MS_revised.md

 diversification and used likelihood ratio tests to find out whether the hypothesis of effect on diversification has a significantly better likelihood than the null hypothesis (no effect).
-The analyses were run across a sample of 250 trees from the posterior distribution.
+The analyses were run across a sample of 250 trees from the selected 1000 random trees from the posterior distribution.
 The records of *Vanessa* and *Hypanartia* feeding on Solanaceae [@scott1986; @dyer2002] might be incorrect as it is unlikely that these species can be feeding on this